 - People who are able to work, but are unemployed.
-In Germany, currently there are around 1.8 million unemployed people, though a considerable number of those are not actually able to work.
+In Germany, as of 2016 there were around 1.8 million unemployed people, though a considerable number of those were not actually able to work.

-- Approximately 1.4 million people in Germany who are working part time, but would rather work more and earn more money.
+- People who are working part time, but would rather work more and earn more money (approximately 1.4 million people in Germany in 2016).

 - People who are working full time for little pay, and who would earn more if they reduced that work to part time while doing a Service for the Common Good for the other half of their working time.
 According to the Federal Statistical Office (2017: page 9), almost ten percent of full time workers receive low pay (less than two thirds of the median wage; in 2014 this was 10 euros an hour), meaning around 3 million of the 30 million people employed full time in Germany.
-Of course, if a significant number of these people started doing a Service for the Common Good and accordingly reduced their work time elsewhere, low wages would have to be increased to ensure that there would still be workers ready to do these jobs.
+Of course, if a significant number of these people started doing a Service for the Common Good and accordingly reduced their work time elsewhere, employers would have to increase low wages in order not to lose their workers.
 This would mean that ultimately, most of these people would probably stay with their current jobs.

 - People (very often women) with family obligations, who want to do paid work, but need flexibility of work times – which they could do if they were able to design their own Service for the Common Good.
-Such people are statistically classified as the “hidden labor force” (about 1 million people) or as “other economically inactive persons with the desire for work” (about 1.3 million people).
+Such people are statistically classified as the “hidden labor force” (about 1 million people in 2016 in Germany) or as “other economically inactive persons with the desire for work” (about 1.3 million people in 2016 in Germany).

 - People with an interrupted work biography or migrants, who have difficulties in conveying their skills to potential employers.
 These people are probably already included among the above numbers.